LettError/MutatorMath/designSpaceFileFormat.md

 ![A MutatorMath Designspace Document Icon](designspaceDocumentIcon.png)

-The UFO support in MutatorMath introduces a useful storage format in xml for MutatorMath designspaces.
+The UFO support in MutatorMath introduces a useful storage format in XML for MutatorMath designspaces.
 This document describes the format.

 ## Document structure

-A document can contain a single `designspace` top level element.
+The document must contain a single **designspace** top level element.
 The current format version is `3`.
+The designspace element must contain one **sources** element and one **instances** element.

 *	The **sources** element contains one or more **source** elements.
 * 	The **instances** element contains one or more **instance** elements.

-MutatorMath makes a difference between "masters" and "sources".
-Source indicates the UFO file.
+The designspace format makes a difference between "masters" and "sources".
+Source specifically indicates the UFO file.
 Master indicates a particular use of a source in a MutatorMath calculation.
 In general: the sources bring data to the calculation, instances take data out.

 The font.info contains different kinds of data.
-Some are strings (names, urls, copyrights), some are numerical but not geometrical (versions, PANOSE), these values can not be used in calculation.
-But they can be provided by one of the designated masters.
+Some are strings (names, urls, copyrights), some are numerical but not geometrical (versions, PANOSE).
+The designspace offers some controls

 Both instance and source elements contain paths to files.
 These paths are expected to be relative to the path of the .designspace document.
 This allows the same .designspace to be deployed to multiple locations, but still reference the proper source files.
 It also allows sources to be stored in their own directories, and instances to be created into their own directories.